Robotic surgery for cancer treatment: What patients should know

 Kellie Bramlet Blackburn

-For cancer patients who require surgery as part of their treatment, our doctors sometimes rely on robotic surgery to help remove hard to reach tumors, shorten surgery times or lessen side effects for patients.
+For cancer patients who require surgery as part of their treatment, our doctors sometimes rely on robotic surgery to help remove hard to reach tumors, shorten surgery times or lessen side effects for patients compared to traditional surgery.
 These tools first made their appearance in the late 1990s and are becoming more and more common in operating rooms.

 Robotic surgery doesn’t mean that a robot is performing the operation.
 Instead, it refers to when surgeons direct the surgery using robotic tools.
 Robotic surgery systems use one or more robotic arms that surgeons control remotely and precisely using a nearby console.
 One robot arm has a laparoscope.
 Other arms hold tiny surgical instruments that can fit into an incision less than an inch long.
 The surgeon sits at a screen that provides 3-dimensional views of the tumor.
 A joystick similar to that for a video game precisely controls each robotic arm, which mimics the motions of the wrist and hand, providing dexterity.